GrandPooBear

-David Hunt (born April 11, 1985), known online as GrandPooBear, is an American video game streamer, speedrunner, and creator of Kaizo Super Mario levels.
+David Hunt (born April 11, 1985), better known as GrandPooBear, is an American video game streamer, speedrunner, and creator of Kaizo Super Mario levels.
 A Red Bull athlete, Hunt is primarily known for playing and creating levels for Super Mario Maker.
 He has also performed at various Games Done Quick events and TwitchCon, and has hosted his own in-person and virtual speedrunning events.

 Personal life

-David Hunt, known online as GrandPooBear, grew up in Michigan and attended the University of Colorado Boulder.
+Hunt grew up in Michigan and attended the University of Colorado Boulder.
 An avid snowboarder, he was in an accident in April 2013 which left him severely injured.
 While spending months in recovery, he turned to video games as a new passion to focus on, saying: "I was bored on the couch, and I decided I wanted to become really good at one video game, Super Mario Bros.
 3."

 Hunt lives with his wife, Gina Hunt, who helps operate their streaming business.
 They had their first child in January 2019.